 Steps to Remove the Battery Acid:

-- Repeat if necessary until all of the acid is removed.
+- Repeat if necessary until all of the battery acid is removed.

 - Rinse thoroughly with clean water and dry with a soft cloth.